kagiko/vaultwarden-wiki/Disable-registration-of-new-users.md

   bitwardenrs/server:latest
 ```

+Note that when `SIGNUPS_ALLOWED=false`, the `Create Account` button will still be shown in the web vault UI, but actually attempting to create an account will result in an error message.
+Upstream Bitwarden isn't designed to allow disabling signups, so this can't be worked around easily.

 ## Disabling organization invitations

 Even when `SIGNUPS_ALLOWED=false`, an existing user who is an organization owner or admin can still invite new users.
 If you want to disable this as well, see [[Disable invitations|disable-invitations]].